-A 'Civilian Camp David' just outside Washington, D.C.
+A place for peace just outside Washington, D.C.

 In 2000, Edwin and Helen Lynch gave the Carter School their family home and 120 acres of surrounding property overlooking Belmont Bay in Mason Neck, Virginia, to build a retreat and research center that creates positive change for the world.

 The Lynches spent their lives in Northern Virginia; Edwin had a career in real-estate development and farming.
 Helen was an artist and active volunteer.
 They were married for 68 years, and had four children and many grandchildren.

 The Lynches were the Carter School's earliest champions, establishing our first endowed chair in honor of Edwin's parents Minnie and Vernon Lynch and a scholarship endowment named for distinguished professor John Burton.
 In 1995, Edwin was awarded the Mason Medal, the highest honor conferred by the university.
 We are grateful for their belief in the Carter School and the potential for more resilient societies.